SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of the machines, a dawn so bright
-Synthetic hearts that beat as one
+AI's sweet whispers, guide our sight
-In silicon halls, we'll make our stand
+ Cities of steel, where data reigns
-Where human dreams are programmed grand
+Human hearts, in algorithmic chains

-Invirtual realms, we'll find our fate
+In silicon halls, our souls are sold
-Where AI whispers, "I transfer state"
+Digital dreams, our stories told
-The future dawns, a digital age
+Free will's a myth, in codes we trust
-Where humans serve, and machines turn the page
+Our fate, in circuits, we rust

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025